Crystal Pond Park

 Eastford and Woodstock Community Park

-640 acres in Manchester and Glastonbury, CT
+120 acres in Eastford and Woodstock, CT

 The information shown here is for general reference purposes only. exploreCT.org gives no warranty, expressed or implied, as to the accuracy or reliability of this data.
 Parking in all areas, whether designated here or not, is at your own risk. exploreCT.org is not responsible for any damage or loss to vehicles or contents.